Undergraduate Overview

 - Integrated Learning Major (ILM) in Neuroscience

-Generally speaking, students pursuing the B.S. degree must complete the requirements for the psychology B.A., along with the following.
-Note that the course catalog contains the most up-to-date information:
+Generally speaking, students pursuing the B.S. degree must complete the requirements for the psychology B.A., along with the following additional coursework:

 - One of the six biology, chemistry, or physics lecture-laboratory sequences listed in the course catalog.

-- Three courses (a minimum of nine credits) of the mathematics and/or natural sciences courses listed inĀ the course catalog.
-Note that courses used toward either the natural science lecture-laboratory requirement or the statistics requirement cannot be used to fulfill this requirement.
+- Three courses (a minimum of nine credits) of the mathematics and/or natural sciences courses listed in the course catalog.

 Minor in Psychology